-Will I need a walker, crutches or a cane?
+Will I need a walker or a cane?

 Yes.
 Typically you will start with a walker.
 Progression to a cane and then independent ambulation is based on your individual progress.
-The proper devices will be provided to you.

 Where will I go after discharge from the Hospital?

 Most patients are able to go home directly after discharge.